DuanLeeWatkins/beatme/README.md

 # Beatme

-Beatme is a beat/instrumental cloud-based management application.
+Beatme is a beat/instrumental file management application.
 Users can upload beats/instrumentals to store online and have access to them anywhere.